fenago/snowflake-intro/lab_snowflake_sql_api/getting_started_snowflake_sql_api.md

 - Execute the statement asynchronously: `async=true`

-For the [body of the request](https://docs.snowflake.com/en/developer-guide/sql-api/reference.html#body-of-the-post-request-to-api-v2-statements), set the following fields:
+For the [body of the request], set the following fields:

 - Set the `statement` field to the SQL statement that you want to execute.